Interested in supporting this thought-leading BA event in the heart of Europe? Get in touch

 At large multinationals, there is a constant movement of the business.
 Processes are made more efficient, profits are increased and costs are reduced.
 All this to keep part where company is good at up and running.
 But how do you proceed when you want to enter a whole new market?
 Do you continue with existing processes and operations or start from scratch?

 This presentation is based on our experence with a large multinational in the pet food sector, we opted for the second part where we want to bring existing products to customers in a new way.
 Instead of performing analyses using hugely powerful systems, we now use the classic excel list, how do you proceed to grow enormously in maturity in a short time?
-In this keynote, we discuss the strategy and the underlying theory.
+In this talk, we discuss the strategy and the underlying theory.

 Join Rick Tijsterman and Bas van Gils at the BA & Beyond 23 Netherlands & Online Conference